Anh-V-N/Puppet-Master/README.md

 You can add/modify information by command add <key:value>
 - If the key exists it will be updated, else a new field will be added e.g. add location:Earth
 ### Adding cookies to puppets
 In editing mode, type cookies.A new instance of firefox will be initiated.
-Simply navigate to the site, sign up/log in
+Simply navigate to the site, copy and paste the url to the prompt then sign up/log in.
+After loging in, press enter in the prompt and the script will collect the cookies.

 ###